Chinedu26/alx-low_level_programming/0x00-hello_world/README.md

 This directory contains various scripts used in C language A script that runs the C file through the preprocessor and save the result into another file A script that compiles a C file but does not link it
+A script that generates the assembly code of a C code and save it in an output file